 This is a personal belief, I think relationship with the arts should start from the cradle.
 I grew up with books all round me.
 I grew up on Kola Onadipe, Kipling, Blyton, Stevenson, Achebe, Morrison, Soyinka and other seminal storytellers.
 I grew up to a record rack of Fela, Marley, Donaldson, Abba, and many others.
 I see the arts like golf or tennis.
 You’ve got to start early.
 It’s not a surprise we don’t really excel in such sports.

 That said, interesting things are happening in the arts presently, thanks to plucky, driven and talented individuals and organizations.
-Renegade Theatre, PAWS, Saraba, Farafina, Parresia, Etisalat, glo, British Council and many others; charting new paths in the face of apathy and obvious challenges.
+Renegade Theatre, PAW Studios, Saraba, Farafina, Parresia, Etisalat, glo, British Council and many others; charting new paths in the face of apathy and obvious challenges.
 It can only get better and it will.

 I’ll paraphrase Hemingway.
 There is nothing to writing or the arts.
 All you do is sit down at a typewriter or workstation, and bleed.comments powered by Disqus